Ke'Bryan Hayes Preview, Player Props: Pirates vs. Phillies

-On Tuesday, Ke'Bryan Hayes (.378 on-base percentage in past 10 games, 64 points above season-long percentage) and the Pittsburgh Pirates face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+On Wednesday, Ke'Bryan Hayes (.568 slugging percentage in past 10 games, including two home runs) and the Pittsburgh Pirates play the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
 First pitch is at 6:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Reds.
+He is looking to bounce back after a four-strikeout showing in his most recent game against the Phillies.

 Sportsbook Promo Codes